SystemRDL/PeakRDL-regblock/docs/udps/read_buffering.rst

 .. literalinclude:: ../../hdl-src/regblock_udps.rdl
     :lines: 10-18

+These UDP definitions, along with others supported by PeakRDL-regblock can be enabled by compiling the following file along with your design:
+:download:`regblock_udps.rdl <../../hdl-src/regblock_udps.rdl>`.

 ``buffer_reads``
     *   Assigned value is a boolean.
     *   If true, enables double-buffering of software reads of this register.